ex-man/GeneralInsurance_Class/Lessons/Lesson6/model_val.md

 ```

 ### Validation Metric
-When you have predictions, now you can compare actual values with prediction and asses on how to model performs.
+When you have predictions, you can compare actual values with prediction and assess how the model performs.

-And once again there are couple of __metric__ to use and its usage depends on type of the model you are trying to create.
+And once again there are couple of __metrics__ to use and their usage depends on the type of the model you are trying to create.

-A few metric to evaluate performance of the regression model:
+A few metrics to evaluate performance of the regression model:

 1. Mean Squared Error
 2. Mean Absolute Error